BW values our students and families.

 If you have a question but aren't sure who to ask,

 Restrain or React: Should a Parent Get Involved?

 With communication between family members being shared on a weekly if not daily basis, students straddle a relationship with both their parents and college personnel who serve as faculty advisors, professors, department directors and more.

 At times, differing opinions, misunderstandings and frustrations can arise over grades, finance charges, registration issues, roommate disagreements or other facets of college life.
 As a caring parent, you may waver between wanting to help your student and trying to abstain so he/she can learn to self-manage issues.
 But how does a parent offer support while encouraging independence?

 In truth, it isn't always easy.
 Developing independence can be a learning experience for students and parents alike as their relationship transforms throughout the college years.
 Parents of first-semester freshmen may consider contacting the college with questions or concerns but wouldn't do so three years later.

 Partners in Education

 At BW, parents are seen as partners in education who play an important role in the parent-student-college relationship.
-Parents are encouraged to regularly talk with their students about important issues facing them as well as to be engaged with the college through attendance at community events.
+Parents are encouraged to regularly talk with their students about important issues.

 From a student's perspective, parents offer support in ways similar to that of a life coach—a person whose input is valued in areas of problem-solving, decision-making and goal attainment in daily life.